rakowskamr/SRTT_analysis/README.md

 # SRTT_analysis
-MATLAB scripts for the analysis of Serial Reaction Time Task performance, as performed in Rakowska et al. (2021)[^1] and (2022)[^2]
+MATLAB scripts for the analysis of **Serial Reaction Time Task performance**, as performed in Rakowska et al. (2021)[^1] and (2022)[^2]

 These scripts get the reaction time and error rate per block of the SRTT.
-Hands can be analysed together (BH) or separately (LHRH).
+Hands can be analysed together (BH) or separately (LH/RH).
 Separate result files are created for the reactivated and non-reactivated blocks.
 Trials with reaction time > 1000 ms were excluded from the reaction time analysis; trials with incorrect button presses prior to the correct ones remain.

 This repository contains 4 scripts:
 - SRTT_reactiontime4BH.m - SRTT reaction time analysis for all (both-hands) trials